TRPMAN/DevOps-1/README.md

-# 🐧 Linux Learning
+# 🐧 Linux Part

-Welcome to the Linux part of my DevOps learning journey! 🚀
+Welcome to the Linux part of my Devops-1 learning journey! 🚀

-This branch is where I document everything I’ve learned about working with Linux — focusing on essential command-line skills and system knowledge that are foundational for any DevOps engineer.
+This branch is where I document some useful Linux commands that I’ve been learning.

 ## 📚 Topics Covered